leafsphp/new-docs/leaf-api/models/README.md

 php leaf g:model <Name>
 ```

 That's all we need to do with our model.
-LeafMVC's models have methods prepared which allow us to manipulate out database without doing much.
+Leaf API's models have methods prepared which allow us to manipulate out database without doing much.

 We can create, read, update and delete without writing any code to specially access our database.